gaphor/gaphas/README.md

 - ItemTool - Selects items and enables dragging items around.

-- TextEditTool - A demo tool that features a text edit pop-up.

 - RubberbandTool - Invoked when the mouse button is pressed on a section of the view where no items or handles are present.
 It allows the user to select items using a "rubber band" selection box.

 ### Interaction